 Should Social Media Be Capitalized?

 In the ever-evolving world of language and grammar, one question that often arises is whether or not social media should be capitalized.
 This debate has gained traction as social media platforms have become an integral part of our daily lives.
-While some argue that capitalizing social media is necessary to acknowledge its significance, others believe that it should be treated as a common noun.
-Let’s delve into this linguistic conundrum and explore both sides of the argument.
+While some argue that social media should be treated as a proper noun and capitalized, others believe it should be written in lowercase.
+Let’s delve into this linguistic conundrum and explore the arguments on both sides.

 Q: What is a proper noun?